Three Cracked Wheat Bread loaves are leaning against each other on a wire cooling rack.

 Description

-A delicious and fluffy Cracked Wheat Bread that can be made lighter or denser to suit your preference by increasing or reducing the hydration level.
+A delicious and fluffy simple Cracked Wheat Bread that can be made lighter or denser to suit your preference by increasing or reducing the hydration level.

 Ingredients